yiisoft/yii2/docs/guide/apps-basic.md

 - `LICENSE.md` - license info.
 Put your project license there.
 Especially when opensourcing.
 - `README.md` - basic info about installing template.
 Consider replacing it with information about your project and its installation.
 - `requirements.php` - Yii requirements checker.
-Don't forget to delete it when deployed to the server.
 - `yii` - console application bootstrap.
-- `yii.bat` - console application bootstrap for Windows.
+- `yii.bat` - same for Windows.

 ### config